NOAA-ORR-ERD/WebGnomeClient/doc/fate_exercises/continuous_exercise.rst

 August 26, the winds are predicted to be from west at 5 knots or less.

-The team recommends running the WebGNOME in Fate Mode, for two different scenarios:
+The team recommends running WebGNOME in Fate Mode, for two different scenarios:

 1) Credible worst case and